MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appears once 14-findthatword displays lines containing the pattern root from /etc/passwd
+12-newest_files displays the 10 newest files in the current directory 13-unique takes a list of words as input and prints only words that appears once 14-findthatword displays lines containing the pattern root from /etc/passwd 15-countthatword displays teh number of lines that contain the patter bin in the file /etc/passwd